huangxiaofeng10047/hxf-blog/source/_posts/2021/12/k8s搭建.md

 ```
 swapoff -a && kubeadm reset  && systemctl daemon-reload && systemctl restart kubelet  && iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X
 ```

+导入镜像

+quay.io/calico/node:v3.21.2

+ ctr --namespace k8s.io image import node.tar

+# Impossible to create or start a container after reboot (OCI runtime create failed: expected cgroupsPath to be of format \"slice:prefix:name\" for systemd cgroups, got \"/kubepods/burstable/...")

+This error is happening because kubelet is configured to use cgroupfs cgroup driver while containerd is configured to use sytemd cgroup driver.

+To let containerd use cgroupfs driver, you need to remove `SystemdCgroup = true` line from `/etc/containerd/config.toml`.

+To let kubelet use systemd driver, you need to set `cgroupDriver` in `KubeletConfiguration` to "systemd".